opencap/protocol/README.md

 ### DNSSEC Omission

-TODO: we need an explanation of the SRV/DNSSEC security issue
+TODO: we need an explanation of the DNSSEC security issue

 <hr>